 Through all my years of traveling and enjoying different festivals I've always felt sad that our December festivities are always followed by a load of guilt and remorse.
 No where else is that the case.
 I used to hate working in an office because before the decorations were even down, people were already bringing in branded low calorie foods.
 It was all so depressing.

-As we start 2019 I invite you to consider the adverts you've been exposed to, how all the marketing in the run up to Christmas was to encourage us to induldge, treat and 'push the boat out' and within a few days it's shifted to shredding, 30 day challenges and detoxing.
+As we start a new year; I invite you to consider the adverts you've been exposed to, how all the marketing in the run up to Christmas was to encourage us to induldge, treat and 'push the boat out' and within a few days it's shifted to shredding, 30 day challenges and detoxing.
 It's all so manipulative.
 You can see that right?
 You see how money is being made on encouraging excess, and then feeling full of regret, we subscribe to programmes and supplements that promise to undo the 'harm.'

 You won't see new year offers from me because Yoga and Mediation is a constant practice.
 It's not respectful for me to try to 'sell' to you by trying to appeal to the areas you feel bad about.
 I feel disappointed by the health and well being industry this time of year for peddling those messages.
 Too many speak to the areas we're most self conscious about, those feelings of failure and from that place of weakness they market the solution.
 It's really disempowering.

 Whatever the calendar date I speak to enlightened beings.
 To people who feel in control and transcend all the marketing capaigns that run on low self esteem.